jacqueline-kraus/MS2-My-Daily-Dashboard/README.md

 - I want to have a recommendation on which movie I could watch
     > The user finds at least one recommendation for a movie to watch per day.
 - I want to have a recommendation on what I could cook and eat
-    > The user finds at least one meal recommendation per day including an indgredients list and preparation steps.
+    > The user finds at least one meal recommendation per day including an ingredients list and preparation steps.
 - If I don't like any of the recommendations given, I want to have a new recommendation
     > The user can do that by clicking on the refresh button, which is next to the headline of each item (except the weather report).
 - I want all of this in one place without needing to open 4 different apps